National Disability Strategy

 - Health and wellbeing—health services, health promotion and the interaction between health and disability systems; wellbeing and enjoyment of life.

-The National Disability Strategy will guide public policy across governments and aims to bring about change in all mainstream services and programs as well as community infrastructure.
-It is the first time the Commonwealth, State and Territory Governments have agreed to such a wide ranging set of directions for disability.
+The Strategy guides public policy across governments and aims to bring about change in all mainstream services and programs, as well as community infrastructure.
+It is the first time the Commonwealth, state and territory governments have agreed to such a wide ranging set of policy directions for disability.

-Copies of the National Disability Strategy, including accessible formats, are available at the below links:
+Copies of the National Disability Strategy, together with a summary and fact sheet, are available at the below links:

 - National Disability Strategy 2010-2020